omniosorg/omniosorg.github.io/_docs/setup/switch.md

 show_in_sidebar: true
 ---

+# Switching to OmniOSce

-To transition an existing system that is running OmniOS to the OmniOS Community Edition, install the OmniOSce CA certificate, change the pkg publisher, and run pkg update, as follows.
+To transition an existing system that is running OmniOS r151022 to the OmniOS Community Edition, install the OmniOSce CA certificate, change the pkg publisher, and run pkg update, as follows.